-- How are things going (share what is on the heart at the level you feel comfortable)
+- How are things going (share what is on your heart at the level you feel comfortable)

 The Celtic people are women and men like you and I. Living, breathing, having their ups and downs.
 They look to God or turn to God in their life journey wherever they are.

 The Celtic Saints, Pat Robson calls them “men and women afire with the spirit of the living God.”
 I like this image, it sounds living and vibrant, and courageous, as if they are being empowered by the Holy Spirit.
 This is what I believe them to be, being open to the supernatural leading of the Lord.
-This is how I view Cuthbert, being led by the Holy Spirit, and a conduit of blessing.
+This is how I believe the Lord would have us be, open to be led by the Holy Spirit, and a conduit of blessing.